Rights of Employees

 There are numerous ways an employee can breach his duty of loyalty.
 For example, you could misuse your employer’s confidential or proprietary information, use the company’s resources for your own benefit, make disparaging or negative statements about the business, or otherwise harm your current employer.

 Of course, the duty of loyalty does not prohibit you from searching for a new job, interviewing, or accepting a job offer from a competitor as long as you do not start your new job until after you leave your current job.
-Likewise, it does not prevent you from taking steps to establish a competing business.
+Likewise, it does not prevent you from taking initial steps to establish a competing business.
 For example, you can file the paperwork to form a corporation, sign an office lease, or develop a website.

 However, you cannot actually advertise or make efforts to provide any goods or services on behalf of your new business.
 You also cannot perform any activities to find a new job or open a new business during your working hours or use your current employer’s equipment, property or resources, including your current company's computers, cell phones or e-mail.

 The duty of loyalty also prohibits you from taking potential business opportunities for yourself or for a competing business rather than providing them to your current employer.
 This is sometimes referred to as a misappropriation of a corporate opportunity.
 Likewise, you could violate your legal obligations to your employer if you chose not to tell your company about such an opportunity.
 It even could violate your legal obligations to your employer if you stop working as hard because you plan to leave to work for a competing business.

 Although the duty of loyalty primarily applies while you are working for your current employer, you continue to owe a limited duty to your former employer after you stop working for it.
 For instance, you have an ongoing obligation not to use your prior employer’s trade secrets or confidential or proprietary information.
 For more information, you may want to read our article: New Jersey Passes Trade Secrets Act.